The ramp weights node gives fast access to splitting blend shape targets or weighted deformers along any axis.

 The ramp weights node also has a couple of presets to create centered or mirrored results which cater for a greater variety of effects.

-The open source release of the plug-in is mainly to give people easier access to the node without having to fully commit to using the blend shape editor SHAPES.
+The open source release of the plug-ins is mainly to give easier access to the node without having to fully commit to using the blend shape editor SHAPES.

 Important SHAPES Note:

 The rampWeights node is also part of the SHAPES plug-in, our advanced blend shape editor for Maya.
 If you have the SHAPES Blend Shape Editor installed it’s not necessary to download this newer version of the plug-in.

 rampWeights and weightsServer are under the terms of the MIT License